 Despite having distinct differences, these individuals had much in common, as the book discusses.
 Both led religious movements indigenous to America and believed in the need for a restoration of true Christianity.
 They also both worked on emending scripture and influenced the future religious landscape of America.

-Notably, the book was published by Brigham Young University in concert with the Abilene Christian University (a Christian institution of the Campbell faith tradition), reflecting an effort to bring two faiths together to tell history.
-The book also features two forewords: one written by Thomas H. Olbricht, a Churches of Christ scholar; and one by Robert L. Millet, a Latter-day Saint scholar.
+Notably, the book was published by Brigham Young University in concert with the Abilene Christian University (a Campbellite institution), reflecting an effort to bring two faiths together to tell history.
+The book also features two forewords: one written by Thomas H. Olbricht, a Campbellite scholar; and one by Robert L. Millet, a Latter-day Saint scholar.

 Comprising about four hundred pages, the book is roughly divided into fourteen chapters.
 The chapters are organized into an introductory section followed by four other sections.
 The chapters in the introductory section review the history of early American Christianity and the early lives and influences of both Campbell and Smith.
 The first section of the main body “explores the meanings of Christian restoration, primitivism, and millennialism and how Campbell’s and Smith’s movements fit or did not fit into these categories” (5).
 Section 2, “Systems of Belief,” discusses each religious leader’s foundational beliefs by exploring, in part, three documents from Campbell that reveal his theology, Smith’s Articles of Faith, and each leader’s work on emending the Bible.

 The book’s contextualization of the Latter-day Saint faith as an American restorationaist movement, its analysis of primary documents, and its balanced discussion of both history and theology make the book a valuable scholarly contribution to early American religious history.
-The work is laudable for bringing two traditions together and aiming to examine both fairly.
+Though the book has a Latter-day Saint leaning, as pointed out by Olbricht (xiii), the work is laudable for bringing two traditions together and aiming to examine both fairly.
 With this effort, writes Olbricht, Benson’s work “will be a prolegomenon to any future study on the subject at hand” (xiii).